sb2nov/mac-setup/Apps/Octave.md

 ### Homebrew official

-You can also install Octave from the offical homebrew source using the method below.
+You can also install Octave from the offical Homebrew source using the method below.

 Install `octave` from core Homebrew (which is available by default):

     $ brew install octave

-**Note**: If brew complains about not having a formula for Octave, the following command should fix it:
+**Note**: If `brew` complains about not having a formula for Octave, the following command should fix it:

     $ brew tap --repair